 The African Queen Transformations

-What made you become a fashion/beauty blogger?
+Why did you become a beauty blogger?

 Do you wear African print daily?

 'No, I’m scared of colour sometimes and African print is very bold.
 It is very different from the high street styles that I am used to wearing.
 I am hoping this shoot will change my perspective and make me confident with African prints.'